Corey Baker (baseball): College career

-Minor leagues
+Professional career

 Baker was drafted by the St. Louis Cardinals in the 49th round of the 2011 Major League Baseball draft (a round that no longer exists, as the following year the MLB draft was limited to 40 rounds), and signed for a small bonus.
-He made his professional debut in 2011 with the Batavia Muckdogs of the Class A- New York-Pennsylvania League.
-He started the 2013 season playing for the Peoria Chiefs of the Class A Midwest League where he was an All Star, and then pitched for the Palm Beach Cardinals of the Class A+ Florida State League, before joining the Springfield Cardinals of the Class AA Texas League at the end of the season.
-In 2014, he pitched for Palm Beach and Springfield, and in a combined 37 games (5 starts) he was 6-2 with a 2.87 ERA and 2 saves.
+He made his professional debut in 2011 with the Batavia Muckdogs of the Low-A New York-Pennsylvania League.
+Baker started the 2013 season playing for the Peoria Chiefs of the Single-A Midwest League where he was an All Star, and then pitched for the Palm Beach Cardinals of the High-A Florida State League, before joining the Springfield Cardinals of the Double-A Texas League at the end of the season.
+In 2014, Baker pitched for Palm Beach and Springfield, and in a combined 37 games (five starts), he compiled a 6–2 record with a 2.87 ERA and two saves.

 On August 31, 2015, Baker pitched his first career shutout for Springfield.
 That year, after leading all Springfield pitchers with 88 strikeouts as he split time between the starting rotation and the bullpen, he led Springfield to the Texas League playoffs.
 Springfield pitching coach Jason Simontacchi said of Baker that he: can pitch as a closer ... middle relief, and as a starter.
 Baker throws strikes. ...
 He's got a super sinker, when it is right, it is very good, and I think that pitch could play at the big-league level.
 His changeup is a swing and miss pitch, can throw it in any count, and he mixes in a slider towards righties.

 Pitching for Springfield again the following season, he was named Texas League Pitcher of the Week for April 25-May 1, 2016.
-Baker then ended the season pitching as a starter for the Memphis Redbirds of the Class AAA Pacific Coast League.
+Baker then ended the season pitching as a starter for the Memphis Redbirds of the Triple-A Pacific Coast League.
 Baker was a non-roster invitee to the Cardinals major league spring training camp in 2017.
 He began the season pitching in relief as a closer for Springfield.
 At mid-season, he was a Texas League All-Star.
-On July 13, 2017, Baker was released from Cardinals organization after having spent 7 years in their minor league system.
+On July 13, 2017, Baker was released from Cardinals organization after having spent seven years in their minor league system.
 Pitching for the Springfield Cardinals in 2017, in 40 innings over 25 relief appearances he had a 2.48 ERA and led the team with six saves, in six save opportunities.

-In the 2017-18 season, Baker pitched for the Leones del Caracas of the Venezuelan Winter League, where he was 1-0 with a 3.74 ERA in 15 games.
+In the 2017–18 season, Baker pitched for the Leones del Caracas of the Venezuelan Winter League, where he was 1–0 with a 3.74 ERA in 15 games.

-Minnesota Twins replay coordinator
+Post-playing career

 At the start of the 2018 season, Baker retired as a player.
 He joined the Minnesota Twins as their replay coordinator for the 2018 season.